silshack/summer2017/_posts/exercises/2017-05-30-clicky-turtles.md

 Option 2: Keys

 * Listen for at least the 4 arrow keys and one more key to control the turtle's position and one other aspect of its state.
+* Call a helper function in at least one of your click functions

 * Uses lists, loops, and string methods